Emerald Ash Borer

 - Clusters of red/orange berries in the fall

-For further assistance with ash ID visit Leafsnap and search “Fraxinus”
+For further assistance with ash ID visit this link

 TreeAzin™ is an effective remedial or preventative measure in combating EAB.
 It is a Bio-pesticide derived from Neem Tree extracts.
 Once injected under a tree’s bark, TreeAzin™ moves through the tree killing EAB larvae that are feeding on the tree’s tissues.
 It also effectively reduces the fertility and egg viability of feeding adult females.

-Click on any of the following images for more useful information to help you protect your ash trees against EAB.
+Click on any of the following images for more useful information about ash trees and EAB.